lonelykatana/jasa/readme.rst

-Input table "jasa" into phpmyadmindatabase
+Input table "jasa" into phpmyadmin database

 Open with "localhost/jasa"

-Login do admin's dashboard by logging in with username "admin" pass"admin"
+Login to admin's dashboard by logging in with username "admin" pass "admin"